 Delivering high-fidelity online events that conserve bandwidth is a challenge faced by corporate IT and AV teams as well.
 Today, most corporate events make effective use of network bandwidth, but they do so at the cost of a great viewing experience:

 Panopto takes a different approach.
 In addition to supporting the basic webcasting scenarios above, our software can simultaneously stream two (or more) synchronized video tracks while also conserving network bandwidth.
 We accomplish this by optimizing each video track for what online viewers expect to see:

-When combined with adaptive bitrate streaming and WAN caching, Panopto enables corporations to stream events that include 720p presenter video and 1080p screen video.
+When combined with adaptive bitrate streaming and WAN caching, Panopto enables live streaming for businesses that includes 720p presenter video and 1080p screen video.

 What’s even better?
 You don’t need any specialized AV equipment.
 Panopto can record and live stream multiple tracks of HD video from any Windows PC using your existing video cameras.

 So if you’re in corporate IT or events and looking for a better way to stream your online events, drop us a line.
 And TED team, if you happen to be reading this, we’d love to chat with you about making your already awesome online video experience even awesomer.